A STEPS PROJECT

-From Weeds We Grow: Restoration of Relationship is a project a part of the From Weeds We Grow 2021 program, that features a Water Teaching by Kanate’hson, Elder Renee Thomas-Hill and an in-person beading circle on the banks of the Humber River led by Lindsey Lickers, Mushkiiki Nibi Kwe (Medicine Water Woman).
+Restoration of Relationship is a project as part of the 2021 and 2022 From Weeds We Grow program, that features a Water Teaching by Kanate’hson, Elder Renee Thomas-Hill and two in-person beading circles on the banks of the Humber River led by Lindsey Lickers, Mushkiiki Nibi Kwe (Medicine Water Woman).

 Location: Rowntree Mills Park, Humber Summit, Toronto